sunknudsen/privacy-guides/docs/README.md

 ## How to peer review and sign a guide

 > Heads up: in order to establish a web of trust, peer reviewers must have public-facing track records and will be background checked.
+> Heads-up: in order to establish a web of trust, peer reviewers must have public-facing track records and will be background checked.

 ### Step 1: clone [repo](https://github.com/sunknudsen/privacy-guides)